-- A four-year engineering degree and/or R.P.E. and/or P.E., with at least three (3) years experience in energy engineering or energy management. - A four-year business or related degree, with at least five (5) years experience in energy engineering or energy management. - A two-year technical degree, with eight (8) years experience in energy engineering or energy management. - Ten (10) years or more verified experience in energy engineering or energy management.
+- An engineering degree and/or R.P.E. and/or P.E., with at least three (3) years experience in energy engineering or energy management. - A science or business degree, with at least five (5) years experience in energy engineering or energy management. - A two-year technical diploma or certificate, with eight (8) years experience in energy engineering or energy management. - Ten (10) years or more verified experience in energy engineering or energy management.